One Autumn Day in the Far North Country

 He searches fiercely for the words

-for how discarded and frail we all might
+for how discarded and frail we all feel.

 Is the tree describing by representation

-Or, he ponders, is it less of a statement,
+Or, he ponders, is this more like a tribute,

-to neighbouring trees and all those who could
+to its fellow trees and all those who could

 read it?
 He is starting to think like a tree.